 9 Best Essential Oils for Fleas (Treatment for Dogs, Cats & Home)

 Fleas can be a major problem once they enter the home; they spread quickly and it becomes a daunting task to repel them.
-There are off course plenty of chemicals available in the market to get rid of fleas but when it is about the safety of your loved ones, you take no risks.
-Thankfully, there is a life- saver and we call them essential oils.
-Essential oils for fleas can do wonders in order to eliminate the amount of chemicals you and your family are exposed to.
+There are of course plenty of chemicals available in the market to get rid of fleas but when it is about the safety of your loved ones, you take no risks.
+Thankfully, there is a lifesaver and we call them essential oils.
+Essential oils for fleas can do wonders in order to eliminate the number of chemicals you and your family are exposed to.
 They are full of anti-inflammatory, anti-parasitic, antiseptic and analgesic qualities that make them a very effective remedy to treat fleas.
 Though the list of essential oils for fleas is too long but you can certainly count on our 8 top recommendations.

 Best Essential Oils for Fleas

 Extracted from steam distillation of the leaves and flower buds of the lavender plant, this fresh and powdery scent has been revered as a calming relaxing oil to treat various skin problems.